pauljblazek/deepdistilling/README.md

 # Deep distilling

+This repository includes code to produce results in the paper "Automated discovery of algorithms from data".
+This paper can be viewed at https://arxiv.org/abs/2111.08275.
+Our original work on essence neural networks (ENNs) can be accessed at https://www.nature.com/articles/s43588-021-00132-w or with this shareable PDF link: https://rdcu.be/cyfGB.

-This repository includes the code used to produce the results in the paper "Automated discovery of algorithms from data".
-We have developed a new method to automatically condense the weights in an essence neural network (ENN) into functioning computer code.
-Doing so allows for more readily discernible explainability, both by condensing a large number of parameters into a small number of lines of code, as well as by interpreting many aspects of the weights into such forms as for-loops, distilled variables, and logical functions.
+This paper seeks to fully demonstrate the mechanistic interpretability of ENNs and show that it can be used for discovery of novel algorithms.
+We have developed deep distilling to automatically condense the weights in an ENN into functioning computer code.
+This mechanistic interpretability allows for more readily discernible explainability, both by condensing a large number of parameters into a small number of lines of code, as well as by interpreting many aspects of the weights into such forms as for-loops, distilled variables, and logical functions.

 ## Getting Started